buchgr/bazel-remote/README.md

       Goroutines to process parallel uploads to backend. (default: 100) [$BAZEL_REMOTE_NUM_UPLOADERS]

+   --grpc_proxy.url value The base URL to use for a grpc proxy backend.
+      [$BAZEL_REMOTE_GRPC_PROXY_URL]

+   --grpc_proxy.key_file value Path to the key used to autheticate with the
+      proxy backend.
+Enables mTLS.
+If this flag is provided also --grpc_proxy.cert_file must be passed
+      [$BAZEL_REMOTE_GRPC_PROXY_KEY_FILE]

+   --grpc_proxy.cert_file value Path to the certificate used to autheticate
+      with the proxy backend.
+Enables mTLS.
+If this flag is provided also --grpc_proxy.key_file must be passed.",
+      [BAZEL_REMOTE_GRPC_PROXY_CERT_FILE]

    --http_proxy.url value The base URL to use for a http proxy backend.
       [$BAZEL_REMOTE_HTTP_PROXY_URL]